Giving at Washington College

 The entire Washington College community has joined together to respond to our students, parents, faculty, staff, alumni, and friends during this challenging time.

-As the global pandemic persists and our students continue their educations online, we are undaunted.
-Over more than two centuries, we have proven that, together, we can surmount some formidable obstacles and ensure that Washington College thrives.
+As many of our students return to campus under pandemic protocols, continuing their educations online, we have learned we are stronger together.
+Over more than two centuries, we have proven that, as a community, we can surmount some formidable obstacles and ensure that Washington College thrives.
 We know our strengths, and whatever comes our way, with your help, we will prevail.